 Use **Deactivate license** inside the application's menu on your old computer and activate the license on the new system.

-If you can't reset the license anymore visit the License manager
+If you can't reset the license anymore visit the License Manager.

 You can uninstall the license once within 14 days.
 Swapping the licenses between multiple computers does not work.